A Very Twisted Valentine’s Day Watchlist with No Sweet Endings

 Published on:

 As Valentine’s Day approaches, it seems like every movie list is filled with fairy tale romances and happily-ever-after endings.
 But let’s face it, not everyone has a sweetheart, and some may even find themselves nursing a broken one.
 Watching films with saccharine endings might not be the best remedy for those in the latter category.
 Instead, perhaps it’s time for all of us to embrace the fact that love can be a heartbreaker, and that’s just part of the package.
-This Valentine’s Day Watchlist is twisted is a good way.
-Let us tell you why.
+So, this Valentine’s Day Watchlist gonna be twisted in a good way.

-By indulging in movies that remind us of the bittersweet nature of love, we can find solace in knowing that we’re not alone in our feelings and admit, love mostly feels like shit!
+Instead of cuddling up with yet another Hallmark movie, why not embrace the dark, messy, and sometimes heartbreaking reality of love?
+By indulging in movies that remind us of the bittersweet nature of love, we can find solace in knowing that we’re not alone in our feelings and admit love mostly feels like shit!
 So, get ready to laugh, cry, and maybe even roll your eyes at the absurdity of it all, because in the end, there’s a strange comfort in knowing that love is a universal experience.
 In all its forms.

 La Strada (1954)